Zen-Master-SoSo/qt_extras/README.md

 ### autofit

-Abbreviates widget text to fit inside a widget.
+Functions to abbreviate widget text to fit inside a widget's available space.

 ### info: